Our Board Members

 Committed to helping develop and implement a new model of healthcare delivery that considers all the various social, physical and mental needs of individuals, Ms. Petee’s work in the social determinants has been widely recognized across the nation.
 She has served on myriad local, regional and national boards and committees, and is currently a board member of the Alliance to End Hunger, an affiliate of Bread for the World; a member of the Government Relations Officers Network for the American Hospital Association; and serves on the Legislative Policy Panel for the Michigan Health and Hospital Association.
 Follow Barbara on Twitter: @BarbaraPetee

-Trustee, The Root Cause Coalition and Sr. Vice President, Foundation Programs, AARP Foundation
+Chair, The Root Cause Coalition and Senior Vice President, Programs, AARP Foundation

 Throughout her career, Emily Allen’s primary passion has been on serving the needs of those most at risk in our communities.
 She has served in a number of capacities in the nonprofit, education and workforce development arenas, both internationally and in the U.S., and has worked across the generations to ensure vulnerable and at-risk individuals have access to the resources and services they need to thrive.